go-aah/docs/interceptors.md

 An interceptor pattern offers a way to change or augment their usual processing cycle.
 Key aspects of the pattern are that the change is transparent and used automatically.

 aah provides per `Controller` and per `Action` level interceptor.
-To stop the execution flow, use `ctx.Abort()` within the interceptor.
+To stop the execution flow in-between, use `ctx.Abort()` within the interceptor.

 #### The order of interceptor execution in the request life cycle -